DinoChiesa/Apigee-Java-Xslt/Readme.md

 You can have as many XSLs in the resources directory as you like.

 If a URL, the URL must return a valid XSL.
 The URL should be accessible from the message processor.
-The contents of the URL will be cached.
+The contents of the URL will be cached, currently for 10 minutes.
+This cache period is not confgurable, but you could change it in the source and re-compile if you like.

 The engine property is optional, and defaults to saxon, which is included in the Apigee Edge runtime.
 You can also